MatteoFalcioni/LG-Urban/DB-README.md

 # Database Architecture

-This app uses a **triple-store design** to separate concerns between persistent data, ephemeral state, and file storage.
+This app uses a **dual-store design** with PostgreSQL as the primary database and filesystem blob storage for large files.

 ## Overview